 Bananas Foster Topping:

-• 2 large ripe bananas, peeled and sliced
+• 2 large ripe bananas peeled and sliced

-• 2 tablespoons unsalted grass-fed butter
+• 2 Tbsp unsalted butter

-• 2 teaspoons pure maple syrup
+• 2 tsp pure maple syrup

-• 1.5 tablespoons spiced rum, or whisky
+• 1.5 Tbsp spiced rum or whisky

 • 1 pinch sea salt and ground cinnamon